pinax/django-announcements/README.md

 The anchor markup shown above and the announcement dismissal view both conform to an `AJAX` response that [eldarion-ajax](https://github.com/eldarion/eldarion-ajax) understands.
 Furthermore, the templates that ship with this project will work seemlessly with `eldarion-ajax`.
-All you have to do is include the eldarion-ajax.min.js Javascript package in your base template:
+Include the eldarion-ajax.min.js Javascript package in your base template:

     {% load staticfiles %}